Icenium/icenium-cli/docs/man_pages/publishing/appmanager-livesync.md

 <% if((isConsole && isCordova) || isHtml) { %>
 ### Options
-* `--isMandatory` - If set, the app users will have to install the required update first in order to continue utilizing the app.
+* `--mandatory` - If set, the app users will have to install the required update first in order to continue utilizing the app.
 Use this option to provide critical bug fixes to your published app.

 ### Attributes
 `<Platforms>` is one or more target platforms, separated by a space, for which you want to create a Telerik AppManager LiveSync update.
 You can set the following target platforms.